 Read about and other resource lists

-- 10 documentaries to watch about race instead of asking a person of colour to explain things for you
+- Ten documentaries to watch about race, instead of asking a person of colour

 - Betsy Faulkner’s books/what to watch/podcasts/accounts/donate and ‘How can I use my privilege?’ list